-Anne Being Frank a new play by Ron Elisha
+Anne Being Frank A new play by Ron Elisha

 Had she known what was to come, would Anne Frank still have written the famous line: ‘In spite of everything, I still believe that people are really good at heart’?